nipsalvin/nipsalvin/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working with Python, HTML, Java & PostgreSQL
+- 🔭 I’m currently working with Python, HTML, Java, PostgreSQL & Odoo
 - 📫 How to reach me: Email devsupport@owncloud.co.ke